RaphaelUCL/Raphael_Medioni/README.md

-# Portfolio – Quantitative Finance & Mathematics
+# About Me & My Projects

 This GitHub repository showcases a selection of projects developed as part of both academic training and personal exploration in applied mathematics, financial modeling, and programming.
 It highlights real-world problems addressed using advanced mathematical tools and quantitative techniques.